fkohl04/framework-performance/README.md

 #### Observations & Conclusions

-The Vertx services requires the fewest CPU computation time, while all other services require about the same.
+The Vertx service requires the fewest CPU computation time, while all other services require about the same.
 The CPU computation advantage of Vertx can only be attributed to efficient processing of the requests, since in general all services had to process the same logic.